 October 2014 Personal Income And Expenditures Slightly Disappoint

 This noisy data series came in below expectations.
-However the news is not that bad as the year-over-year growth of income is growing faster than expenditures.
+However the news is not that bad as the year-over-year growth of is growing faster than expenditures.

 • The market looks at current values (not real inflation adjusted) and was expecting:.